 On completion of this course, students will be able to:

 Apply different conceptual frameworks for marketing decisions in the context of innovation;

 Apply acquired theoretical knowledge to real-life business problems in the field of marketing and innovation;

 Develop an innovative mindset to assess market opportunities.

 Required prerequisite knowledge

-Paper (individual) and Portfolio (group)
+In-class exam and Portfolio (group)

 Form of assessment